What is the difference between Human-Grade and Feed-Grade foods?

 Ash is composed mainly of minerals.
 It’s what’s left over after food has been completely incinerated (after all the protein, fat and carbohydrates have been burned away).
 Typically, ash comes from the bones in the animal meals and the mineral supplements.

-The ash content in our products is very low because we use Food Grade proteins, which have very few bones.
+The ash content in our products is very low because we use human-grade proteins, which have very few bones.
 In fact, almost all of the ash in our products comes from the minerals that we add to the diet – we add these to meet the AAFCO requirements for nutrients such as calcium and phosphorous.

 The newroad difference